-Child poverty is the biggest human rights issue facing children and young people in Scotland.
+Poverty is the most significant human rights issue facing children and young people in Scotland.

-Article 6 of the UNCRC says that governments must ensure the survival and development of a child to the maximum possible extent, which often doesn’t happen for children who are in poverty.
+Article 6 of the UNCRC says that governments must ensure the survival and development of a child to the maximum possible extent, which often doesn’t happen for children in poverty.

-Article 12 of the UNCRC says that children and young people’s views should be meaningfully considered on matters that affect them, but this doesn’t tend to happen when policies are made that impact on child poverty.
-They should be: children and young people are often able to identify new approaches to tackling poverty and suggest ways in which they can best be supported.
+Article 12 of the UNCRC says that children and young people’s views should be meaningfully considered on matters that affect them.
+However, this doesn’t tend to happen when policies are made that impact child poverty.

 Article 24 of the UNCRC says that children and young people have the right to the best health possible.
 This includes the right to adequate and nutritious food, which can be affected when children and young people experience food insecurity.